brewinn/raytracerchallenge/README.md

 - [ ] Chapter 15: Triangles
 - [ ] Chapter 16: Constructive Solid Geometry (CSG)
 - [ ] Chapter 17: Next Steps

+## TO-DO

+This section contains a list of changes (mostly refactors) that are planned but not yet implemented.

+- [ ] Swap parameter order of Canvas_WriteToPPM function
+- [ ] Change Makefiles to attain project's directory automatically

 ## Contributing